Back

 • decomposable into sub-goals

 In this example, measurability would be achieved in two ways.
 First, we would define how much time we spend studying.
-As we noted, getting a B in the exam requires more work than before, so we set a time goal of 3 hours of independent study per week instead of the previous 2 hours.
+As we noted, getting a B on the exam requires more work than before, so we set a time goal of 3 hours of independent study per week instead of the previous 2 hours.
 Note that this may mean compromising on another subject.

 Performance and learning goals